 As was stated before, in the early stages of a leak, it will only leak while being driven.
 As time goes on, you will probably notice the car going down one or more nights in a weeks time.
 The number of days the car is down will increase as time goes on.
 Even driving the car, the leak will get progressively worse and eventually to the point where you can't drive the car.

 MOISTURE PROBLEMS: In time, the moisture absorbing gel beads in the dryer lose their ability to remove the moisture from the incoming air.
 Moisture is then able to make its way back to the rest of the system.
 Turning every low lying area into a moisture reservoir.

 The dryer also turns into a reservoir for water.
 In other words, when the compressor vents, moisture will be blown back through the compressor.
 This is very hard on a part that was designed to be operated dry.
 These problems include, but are not limited too:

 Swelling of the piston rings, which makes the electric motor have to work that much harder to do the same job and increases the heat made by the compressor, which is hard on any sealing o-rings in the high heat area.

 Rusted and corroded intake & exhaust valves in the compressor

-Damaged armature & brushes
+Damaged armature & brushes Nobody Has a Better

 WHAT CAN BE DONE?
 Due to the replacement parts on the Mark VIII getting harder & harder to come by, we recommend doing an air suspension conversion and be done with the problems forever.
 This air to coil spring conversion kit is the perfect solution to your Air Suspension problems.
-Converting to a conventional coil spring suspension is much more affordable than the air, as the cost of the 4 Wheel Kit is less than replacing 1 Front Air Strut!
+Converting to a conventional coil spring suspension is much more affordable than the air, as the cost of the 4 Wheel Kit is less than replacing 1 Front Airbag!